Water adventures around Calgary are easy to find.

 Navigate Harvie Passage

-If you plan a little bit more adventure, then head to Harvie Passage in Inglewood.
+If you’re looking for a bit more adventure, head to Harvie Passage in Inglewood.
 Here, there are two routes for rafters to enjoy, with the eastern (river left) portion listed as a Class 3 and the western (river right) listed as a Class 2.

 Where: Harvie Passage, Near Pearce Estates in Inglewood